bgd-labs/aave-proposals-v3/src/20240409_AaveV2Ethereum_InterimAAMPLDistribution/InterimAAMPLDistribution.md

 ## Specification

+The distribution will be done via the [Merkl](https://app.merkl.xyz/) platform by Angle Labs, specialised on these operations and used before in other Aave DAO proposals, like the Merit program.

+Users with a balance below 30$ will be excluded from this initial distribution as the gas-cost for claiming would not offset set amount claimed.

-The proposal will perform the following steps upon execution:
+Therefore the proposal will perform the following steps upon execution:

-- withdraw 301.5k USDC from the collector (300k for the distribution and 1.5k as fee for angle labs)
+- withdraw USDC from the collector (298.5k including a 0.5% fee for angle labs)
 - approve the full amount to [0x8BB4C975Ff3c250e0ceEA271728547f3802B36Fd](https://etherscan.io/address/0x8BB4C975Ff3c250e0ceEA271728547f3802B36Fd) which is the distribution creator by angle labs
-- sign the tos of https://app.merkl.xyz/
+- sign the tos of https://app.merkl.xyz/ via a onchain transaction
 - create a campaign to distribute funds to the affected users

 2 hours after proposal execution, users will be able to claim the USDC on https://app.merkl.xyz/